Latest update: 17 December 2024

 Every sunscreen contains UV filters to protect your skin from the sun.
 A filter actually traps and absorbs the sun’s rays before they can damage your skin and skin cells.
 You have roughly two choices: chemical filters or mineral filters.
 We also call mineral filters physical filters or natural filters.
 But which are the most sustainable?
 That is actually very difficult to say.
 There are good and bad filters in both categories.
 The tendency is to say that it is better to go for mineral filters, but unfortunately, it is not that simple.

 There is quite a discussion about what is good for you and nature.
-Researchers are not yet in agreement, and the different brands aren’t either.
+Researchers do not yet agree, and the different brands aren’t either.
 However, everyone seems to agree that chemical filters penetrate your skin and can therefore end up in your bloodstream and even in your urine.
 The chemical filter converts the UV radiation in the deep layers of the skin into heat.

 But does a mineral filter do that too?
 The last word has not yet been said.
 A mineral filter reflects the sun (and therefore the UV radiation) by placing a layer on the skin instead of being absorbed into the skin.
 But some researchers and brands indicate that these mineral filters also absorb, just like chemical filters.
 The difference seems to be that mineral filters absorb with metal oxide, and chemical filters absorb UV radiation with carbon.
 Unfortunately, the layer that the mineral filter leaves on your skin often produces a white haze.
 And that is somewhat… less charming.